Sunday February 16, 2025

 [1] James R. Edwards, The Gospel

-, ed.
+according to Luke, ed.
 D. A. Carson, The Pillar New Testament

 Commentary (Grand Rapids, MI; Cambridge, U.K.; Nottingham, England: William B. Eerdmans Publishing Company; Apollos, 2015), 506.